 - Moisture collects on your skin and inside your pillow while you sleep.
 The unique shape of the individual buckwheat hulls inside the pillow allows air to flow more freely through the pillow, increasing evaporation of that moisture.
 The evaporation produces a cooling effect similar to a fan’s.

-- Buckwheat hull fill allows warm humid air absorbed from your body to quickly escape the pillow, preventing uncomfortable heat build-up.
+- Buckwheat hull fill allows warm humid air absorbed from your body to quickly escape the pillow, in effect preventing uncomfortable heat build-up.

 Buckwheat pillows aren’t just cool, they provide terrific support for your head and neck.
 The buckwheat hulls’ unique character gives them the ability to shift and conform perfectly to the shape of your body.
-This allows the weight of your head to be evenly distributed, which will prevent any undue stress on the muscles in your neck and back.
+As a result, the weight of your head to be evenly distributed, preventing any undue stress on the muscles in your neck and back.